Donzy-le-National

 Donzy-le-National is a former commune in the Saône-et-Loire department in the region of Bourgogne-Franche-Comté in eastern France.
 On 1 January 2017, it was merged into the new commune La Vineuse sur Fregande.

+History

+In 1775, a rabid wolf bit a dozen people in different hamlets of the parish.
+Some were disfigured and all perished from rabies despite the care provided by a doctor, Dr. Blais, who had gathered the sick in a house in Cluny transformed into a hospital.